 Choose which exhibit you want to explore!

-January 17 – May 3
+Jan.
+17 – May 3, 2020

 Activity and hands-on stations are abundant in this gallery for children, sponsored by Simmons Bank.
 Children can enjoy a “water works” area featuring experiments with geysers and whirlpools while learning about physical properties of liquids.
 Other activity stations feature the human senses of sight and smell as well as an architectural section which allows creativity in building structures.
 Special sections for small children include our “ripple pond” for infants and the “fantasy forest” for toddlers.
 Visitors of all ages will be delighted to enter a 48-ft. sculptural human figure on the upper level where they can take in the sights of the Grand Hall before sliding down the leg of the human figure to the entry level floor.

 Several large dinosaurs and a large illuminated projection globe are the focal points of this gallery.
 A huge Apatosaurus greets visitors as they descend the escalator and other large specimens, including a T-Rex, wait on the lower level.
 The projection globe can display the earth’s past and current internal and external geologic processes.
 Surrounding exhibits represent different time periods, beginning with the Paleozoic Era, which features fossils and recreations of the underwater world that was once the nation’s heartland.
-Visitors can explore the Mesozoic Era with dinosaurs before concluding their walk through the Cenozoic Era, which depicts animals through the glacial environments of this period.Buy tickets >
+Visitors can explore the Mesozoic Era with dinosaurs before concluding their walk through the Cenozoic Era, which depicts animals through the glacial environments of this period.Save 10% Now!

 With a focus on water and regional aquatic life, many aquariums and terrariums are on display, including a 20,000-gallon aquarium that features living creatures from Reelfoot Lake, such as gar, bass, crappie, and turtles.
 However, the greatest thrill in this gallery is in the simulation theater where visitors can “enjoy” an earthquake with a 270-degree viewing experience and special effects, complete with sounds and tremors, similar to those that shook this area in the formation of Reelfoot Lake 200 years ago.
-Life in this region is portrayed with many regional artifacts, as well as videos of residents recounting their experiences in the area, including American legend David Crockett.Buy tickets >
+Life in this region is portrayed with many regional artifacts, as well as videos of residents recounting their experiences in the area, including American legend David Crockett.Save 10% Now!